 - Visit a funky little store called Pylons.
 I love all the quirky little things it has in it and you don’t find the shops often out of France.

-- Grab a bagutte and sit on the stps to enjoy it
+- Grab a baguette and sit on the steps to enjoy it

 - Ride the gorgeous carousel…even the adults love this one

 - Look for souvenirs.
 They are the common ones around Paris but I find they are a good price and you do have to go home with a couple of traditional touristy Paris souvenirs.

 - Watch an artist at their easel paint a picture, or get one done yourself

 - Enjoy free views over Paris if you don’t pay for the cable car up!